Gaviotas: Loss of funding and pine plantations

 In the late 1980s Gaviotas suffered significant financial blows.
-UNDP stopped funding and the Colombian Central Mortgage Bank stopped investing in social housing, meaning that Gaviotas got no more large contracts to install their solar water heating technology, so they started only selling piecemeal contracts to affluent individuals.
+The UNDP stopped funding and the Colombian Central Mortgage Bank stopped investing in social housing, meaning that Gaviotas stopped receiving large contracts to install their solar water heating technology, so they started only selling piecemeal contracts to affluent individuals.
 However, out of this crisis came the solution that has become the symbol of Gaviotas, its Caribbean pine plantations.
 Hundreds of crops had been tested at Gaviotas, with virtually all failing due to the thin, acidic soil of the Llanos.
 Only in the gallery forests is the soil good enough to grow crops.
-At a conference in Caracas, an agronomist suggested to Lugari to test pine seedlings from Honduras.
+At a conference in Caracas, an agronomist suggested that Lugari test pine seedlings from Honduras.
 The first Caribbean pines were planted from seeds brought from la Mosquitia by Lugari.
 The first trees were planted in 1983, when they were 8 years old, incisions were made on the bark to see if resin could be collected, every 12 days a new incision was made higher up the tree according to the instructions of a Venezuelan pine plantation.
 After 36 days the yield of pine resin was equivalent to what should be produced by 25-year-old trees according to manuals.
-Through this pine resin, Gaviotas found a way to be financially independent, since the resin is used in the manufacturing of paints, varnishes, and other products, and Colombian companies had been importing resin for decades.
+Through this pine resin, Gaviotas found a way to become financially independent, since the resin is used in the manufacturing of paints, varnishes, and other products, and Colombian companies had been importing resin for decades.
 Gaviotas was able to serve this market and also found other commercial applications for the resin.
 Furthermore, the pine trees produce sap that the people collect, process, and sell as colophony, turpentine, and rosin for stringed instruments' bows.